 Current Term: January 1, 2020 – December 31, 2023

 Current Office: Commission Vice President

 Current Outside Board Assignments:

 Sam Cho was elected to the Port Commission in 2019.
 Cho is the son of immigrants from South Korea, who came to the United States through the Port of Seattle.
-He is currently the only person of color serving on the Commission.

 Commissioner Cho was the Founder and CEO of Seven Seas Export, an international trading company that was headquartered in Seattle and exported to Asia.
 He identified an opportunity to sell eggs to Asian countries that were experiencing an egg shortage at the height of Asia’s avian influenza (bird flu) epidemic in the winter of 2016.
 He exported more than 2.5 million pounds of eggs to countries like South Korea.